shaansen/do-the-math/QUICK_START.md

 # Quick Start Guide 🚀

-Get your Bill Splitter app up and running on GitHub Pages in 5 minutes!
+Get your Do the math app up and running on GitHub Pages in 5 minutes!

 ## Step 1: Create a GitHub Repository